 The month is not ruined.
 Make the next decision a healthy one and get right back on track.
 Remember “never two in a row.”

 I know this is a lot to absorb, so don’t beat yourself up if you’re totally overwhelmed!

 If you want help implementing these tactics and supercharge your weight loss journey, that’s what we do best.
 Click below to learn more!

-There are MANY factors that are involved in how quickly you can lose weight, but here are the big ones:
+As Coach Jim mentions in the video above, there are MANY factors that are involved in how quickly you can lose weight.

 - How much weight do you need to lose?
 Somebody who needs to lose 250 lbs will be able to lose weight more quickly than somebody who needs to lose 10 lbs.

 - How big is your calorie deficit?
 If somebody normally eats 5000 calories per day and switches to 1500 calories per day, they’ll lose weight faster than if they switched to 4500 calories per day.
 Now, reducing calories significantly can create all sorts of “I’m miserable and hate everything” feelings as our body learns to stop expecting a ready supply of food and has to start burning fat instead.